 Can Impact Your Sleep

 If you run too close to your bedtime, you’ll interfere with your sleep.
 Make sure that you shower soon after your run because that will encourage your body to get ready to go to sleep.

 Night (After 7 pm)

-If all else fails and you haven’t gotten a run in, there’s always after it gets dark to get a run in.
+If all else fails and you haven’t gotten a run in, there’s always after dark.
 You just need to be more aware.

 Here are some reasons why running at night is great!

 Just like an early morning run, an evening run is going to be peaceful and quiet because fewer people will be out.
 You’ll be finished with everything from your day, and you’ll be getting the last thing in—a run.